Stratadox/CardGame/notes/TDD.md

 by artificially limiting the mutators.
-Although mutators that will only produce false positives can safely be disabled (currently the mutators that change `===` into `==` and `!==` into `!=` are turned off) it damages the value of the metric by removing valuable mutators for the sake of increasing the MSI.
+Although mutators that will only produce false positives can safely be disabled (currently the mutators that change `===` into `==` and `!==` into `!=` are turned off) removing mutators that can produce valuable feedback, damages the value of the metric by removing valuable mutators for the sake of increasing the MSI.

 #### PHPStan is a goal
 [PHPStan](https://github.com/phpstan/phpstan), being a static code analyser with